Consensys/doctools.template-site/docs/contribute/markdown/macros.md

 ---
-description: how to use MkDocs macros
+description: How to use MkDocs macros
 ---

-# Macros
+# Markdown macros

 [Documentation sites that use the new system](../../overview/index.md#documentation-sites-that-use-the-new-system) support macros, which are scripts that make some tasks faster.